FieryDeveloper/AmoghGupta.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Amogh Gupta is a undergraduate at IIIT Pune.
+Amogh Gupta is an undergraduate at IIIT Pune.
 He is pursuing Computer science along with honors in machine learning.
 He is fond of machine learning, deep learning, NLP, data science and is intrigued by entrepreneurship and innovation.
 His extracurricular interests lie in doing community work , chess and table tennis.
 He is a team player and is socially sound.
 {style="text-align: justify;"}